-After that, only devices which have signed identity certificates by CA configured in coap-gateway can access the cloud.
+After that, only devices which have signed identity certificates by CA configured in coap-gateway can access the hub.

 How coap-gateway resolves device ID

 When the device makes one of the calls sign up, sign in, sign out or sign off, coap-gateway needs to resolve the device ID.

 If coap-gateway has set api.coap.authorization.deviceIdClaim then it will be resolved from JWT token.
 If JWT token doesn’t contain https://<YOUR_DOMAIN>/deviceId it returns code Unauthorized and closes the connection.